AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

 ### EXPERIMENTS
 ###### Experiments of N=2 (3_puzzle):
-For 3-Puzzle, we could take two different paths.
+For 3-Puzzle, we could take two different paths in order to get all the states of a 3_puzzle.
 Each of them has states that the other one couldn’t achieve.
 For example in the path of the left, both routes traverse to the objective state.
 The right one is longer than the left one.
 Also, it’s notable that the right path couldn’t achieve the objective state even when we expanded every possible state.
-For the left path, we got 11 different states, and for the right one we got 13 different states, which gives us the result of 24 different combinations without repetitions that we could achieve on a 3-puzzle with an empty square.
+For the left path, we got 12 different states, and for the right one we got 12 different states, which gives us the result of 24 different combinations without repetitions that we could achieve on a 3-puzzle with an empty square.

 The states that were generated manually demonstrate that the input generates different states in the initial state of 3_puzzle.
 Both initial states are of 3 pieces, but the first has a degree of 2, and the other one has degree of 1.